 Canberra Working with Wood Show 2007

-Posted by jerry on September 8th, 2007 — Posted in DIY, Journal, Woodwork
+Posted by Jerry on September 8th, 2007 — Posted in DIY, Journal, Woodwork

 The Canberra Timber and Working with Wood show is on again at the Exhibition Park in Canberra (EPIC).
 And being on holidays I managed this time to get there as the show opened.
 And just as the show opened, so did the heavens for a bit of welcome rain.
 It certainly didn’t dampen the enthusiasm of the woodworkers – several had waited for an hour before the scheduled opening time.